 The Whole Process

 The stem cells are extracted from the patient’s body either through bone marrow or blood depending on the procedure being done.
 The stem cells are isolated by a trained professional.
-The stem cells are quickly returned to the patient either intravenously or with the use of a nebulizer.
+The stem cells are quickly returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to target and promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.